graphaware/neo4j-uuid/README.md

 * `ga.uuid.nd.findNodes('<module ID>',['<UUID1>,<UUID2>,...'])`
 * `ga.uuid.nd.findRelationships('<module ID>',['<UUID1>,<UUID2>,...'])`

+When a node or relationship isn't found, `null` is returned.
+A non-existing UUID module ID will result in a `NotFoundException`.

 ### REST API

 In Server Mode, a node/relationship can be retrieved by its UUID via the REST API.